 Listings are posted by REALTORS ® on their local or regional MLS.
-Only licensed agents who pay membership dues can list properties for sale or lease on their MLS.
+Only licensed agents who pay membership dues can list properties for sale in Los Angeles on their local MLS.
 Listings are sometimes distributed to large publishers like Realtor.com and Zillow, depending upon local MLS rules.

 Folks looking to sell their home without an agent can create a listing and upload it to the For Sale by Owner (FSBO) areas of real estate websites like Zillow and Trulia.
 Listing agents will manually post properties for sale on those platforms, too.

 Real estate advertisements are similar to listings in that they include property information, a description, and photos.
 However, property ads get two additional elements – a headline, and call to action.
 Advertisements are placed on websites like Craigslist, in local newspapers (print or online classified sections) and other local publications like real estate magazines.

 Here are the two additional elements that expand a listing, turning it into an advertisement:

 Ads contain headlines that listings do not.
 You can pretty much use the same technique for your headline as you would for your listing’s opening statement.
 Some headlines work well when they include the price and size of the home.
 Here are some headline examples: